Tong'an, Xiamen

 The District deserves a nickname of Silver City (銀城 POJ: Gûn-siâⁿ pinyin: Yínchéng) because the old city resembled a sycee in plan view.

 Administration

 Tong’an District administers two subdistricts: Datong and Xiang Ping.
 It has local authority over six towns.
-They are Hongtang, Wuxian, Dingxi, Xinming, Xike and Lianhua.
+They are Hongtang, Wuxian, Tingxi, Xinming, Xike and Lianhua.

 Tong'an District is also attracting foreign investment because of its status as a designated special economic zone in Xiamen.

 Geography

 Tong'an District is almost coterminous with the basin of the Xixi River ("Western Stream"), the largest river of Xiamen City.